 In this tutorial, we are going to add cookie notice in WordPress without a plugin.
-Basically, you can find lots of plugin in WordPress repository with GDPR compliant to display cookie consent notification.
+Basically, you can find lots of plugins in the WordPress repository with GDPR compliance to display cookie consent notifications.

-But in this guide we are going to do show cookie notice without the help of any plugin.
+But in this guide, we are going to show cookie notices without the help of any plugin.

 In this guide, you will also learn more to